MicrosoftDocs/dynamics365-guidance/guidance/implementation-portal/data-sharing-consent.md

 author: dereklh77
 ms.author: goantu
 ms.topic: how-to
-ms.date: 02/29/2024
+ms.date: 04/16/2024
 ---

 # Data sharing consent

 In this article, we introduce you to the process of approving data sharing in a Dynamics 365 implementation project.
 Based on Microsoft's [Privacy policy](https://privacy.microsoft.com/privacystatement), we require two contacts from our customer's organization to approve the implementation project's access to their organization's tenant.
 This allows partners to access information such as customer name and telemetry insights and ensures compliance with data protection regulations, building trust with customers.

-After creating a project in the Implementation protal, you will see an Admin tab on the project page.
-This newly populated tab displays the consent status for the project from the reviewers.
+After creating a project in the Implementation Portal, an **Admin** tab appears on the project page.
+This tab displays the consent status for the project from the reviewers.

+Similarly, when you set up [a telemetry request](telemetry-insights.md) in the **Set up telemetry** guide, you see all requests on the **Data Consent** page.

-## Approval Status
+## Approval status

-The following table describes the available states of the target customer consent to data sharing.
+The following table describes the status options of data sharing request.

 | **Data Consent Status** | **What it indicates** |
 |-------------------------|-------------------------|